-The Board held 12 meetings during the year ended December 31, 2014.
-Each of the directors attended at least 75% of the meetings of the Board and the committees of the Board on which he served during the year ended December 31, 2014 (in each case, which were held during the period for which he was a director and/or a member of the applicable committee).
+The Board held five meetings during the year ended December 31, 2015.
+Each of the directors attended at least 75% of the meetings of the Board and the committees of the Board on which he served during the year ended December 31, 2015 (in each case, which were held during the period for which he was a director and/or a member of the applicable committee).

 Executive sessions, or meetings of the outside (non-management) directors without management present, are held regularly.
-The non-management directors met in executive session during each of the regularly scheduled Board meetings during the year ended December 31, 2014.
+The non-management directors met in executive session during each of the regularly scheduled Board meetings during the year ended December 31, 2015.

 Proteon encourages its directors to attend the Annual Meeting of Stockholders.
+All but one of our Board members at the time of last year's annual meeting attended the meeting.